coral-xyz/anchor-book/src/chapter_3/PDAs.md

 The `authority` would be the user the accounts belongs to.

 This approach creates the following problem.
 It's easy to go from the user stats account to the user account address (just read the `authority` field) but if you just have the user account address (which is more likely), how do you find the user stats account?
 You can't.
-This is a problem because your game probably has instructions that require both the user stats account and its authority which means the clients needs to pass those accounts into the instruction (for example, a `ChangeName` instruction).
+This is a problem because your game probably has instructions that require both the user stats account and its authority which means the client needs to pass those accounts into the instruction (for example, a `ChangeName` instruction).
 So maybe the frontend could store a mapping between a user's account address and a user's info address in local storage.
 This works until the user accidentally wipes their local storage.

 With PDAs you can have a layout like this:
 ```rust,ignore